CALL NOW! 210-308-6448

 Exceptions to the loss of ID card privileges exist, such as when a former spouse was married to a military member for more than 18 years during their service.
 Additionally, an intermediate divorce or legal separation also serves as an exemption.
 Understanding these exceptions and the process for reinstating ID card privileges after termination is crucial for remarried former military spouses.

-Child Support and Alimony Considerations in Military Divorces
+Child Support and Alimony in Military Divorces

 Military Pay and Garnishment

-It may be prudent to seek out someone to craft the garnishment orders and manage submission to the pay center.
-This can help ensure that the parties involved complete the garnishment process accurately and efficiently, protecting the financial interests of both the service member and their former spouse.
+Therefore, it may be prudent to seek assistance in crafting the garnishment orders and managing their submission to the pay center.
+By doing so, you can help ensure that all parties involved complete the garnishment process accurately and efficiently, thereby protecting the financial interests of both the service member and their former spouse.
+Protect your military benefits by contacting Graham Family Law today!

 VA Disability Payments and Family Support

-Navigating the Legal Process: Hiring a Military Divorce Attorney
+Hiring a Military Divorce Attorney

 Understanding Benefits - A military service man removing his wedding ring.